domas-sem/Power-BI_projects/insurance-fraud-analytics/README.md

 ├── insurance_data_cleaning.py
 └── powerbi/
     ├── Insurance Claims & Fraud Analysis Dashboard.pbix
-    ├── 01-customer-policy-overview.png
+    ├── 01-claims-fraud-analysis.png
-    ├── 02-claims-fraud-analysis.png
+    ├── 02-customer-policy-overview.png
     └── 03-fraud-risk-segmentation.png
 ```

 ## Notes

-- The dataset is used for portfolio and fraud-pattern analysis.
+- The dataset is used for portfolio and fraud-pattern analysis
-- Fraud flags are analytical labels supplied with the dataset and do not represent verified fraud determinations.
+- Fraud flags are analytical labels supplied with the dataset and do not represent verified fraud determinations
-- Dashboard figures update dynamically when users apply slicers or select visual elements.
+- Dashboard figures update dynamically when users apply slicers or select visual elements